residence, community/cultural, event

 36 Linton Rd, Barking, IG11 8SE

-A House for Artists is an ambitious project, designed to provide affordable, sustainable housing for artists, who will offer long-term civic and cultural engagement for communities in Barking Town Centre.
-Drop in to the creative workshop.
-This project is supported by the Mayor of London.
+A House for Artists is an ambitious project, designed to provide subsidised, sustainable long-term housing for artists; who in exchange offer free civic and cultural engagement for communities in Barking Town Centre.
+Co-commissioned by Create London and London Borough of Barking & Dagenham, this project has received supported from the Mayor of London.

 Barking